Skip to the main content

 Hearing aid practitioners may:

-• receive an hourly wage or annual salary
+• Receive an hourly wage or monthly salary

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.